Eliza Ann (1795 ship): EIC voyage #5 (1803–1804)

 Eliza Ann arrived at the Downs on 2 September.
 Venus arrived at Deal on 24 September.
 French sources simply refer to her as "privateer from Nantes known to have been active in October 1804".

 On 31 December 1806 Eliza Ann paid £3398 13s 2d for outfitting for a return voyage to Bengal.

 Fate

 Eliza Ann was lost in 1807.
 An Eliza Ann was wrecked on Hainan with some loss of life in 1807.
 The year and location are consistent with the two vessels being the same, but there are no other corroborating details.
+One source reports that Eliza Ann, of 500 tons and belonging to Calcutta, was lost in 1806.